Zettt/km-markdown-library/README Download.md

 * You don’t need to set the “Copy” menu entry manually anymore.
 Keyboard Maestro has a better way for the “Is Text Selected?”
 Helper.
 * The Footnote macro now auto-suggests a footnote tag based on the word the cursor is standing on.
 * A new macro has been included to “Markdownify” a selection using [Heck Yes Markdown](http://heckyesmarkdown.com "Heck Yes Markdown").
-(Internet connection required)
+Alternatively this macro will try to use [Pandoc](http://johnmacfarlane.net/pandoc/ "Pandoc - About pandoc"), check for its availability in several places.
+If you have installed Pandoc in an uncommon place, please adjust.
+Also you can delete the “if online”-block to use Pandoc only.
+The script is set to use `--reference-links`.

 ## v2.0.1: ##